harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/dtc-vs-audit.md

 ## DTC vs AUDIT: A Comparative Analysis using Harmony

 Psychologists seeking to assess and compare alcohol-related behaviors often utilize questionnaires such as Drinking to Cope (DTC) and Alcohol Use Disorders Identification Test (AUDIT).
-However, the comparative analysis and harmonization of these distinct assessment tools can be time consuming and subjective.
+However, the comparative analysis and harmonisation of these distinct assessment tools can be time consuming and subjective.
 The innovative software Harmony can redefine this process.
 It revolutionizes the DTC vs AUDIT comparison procedure by leveraging the power of natural language processing and generative AI models.

 ## Compare the items in DTC and AUDIT